 Health care practitioner documentation is required the first time you request a medical exception.
 Unless there is a change in your medical condition, you only need to submit the form each year.

 Forms must be completed and submitted using VMS.
 Please do not fax or email the

 Johns Hopkins Medicine & Johns Hopkins University

-According to the new Mandatory Seasonal Influenza Vaccination Policy (HSE048) everyone must receive the influenza vaccine or possess an approved qualified exception as defined by the above policy.
+According to the new mandatory seasonal influenza vaccination policy (HEIC002) everyone must receive the influenza vaccine or possess an approved exception as defined by the above policy.
 The vaccine is provided free to all physicians, faculty and staff members, other personnel, students and volunteers.

 Vendors must show proof of having received the influenza vaccine before conducting business or working within a Johns Hopkins building.

-As defined by the above policy, everyone who has not received the influenza vaccine must wear a mask within 6 feet of a patient during the flu season (Nov.
-18, 2022 to May 15, 2023).
+As defined by the above policy, everyone (except Florida personnel) who has not received the influenza vaccine and has approved exception must wear a mask within 6 feet of a patient during the flu season (Nov.
+17, 2023 to May 15, 2024).